cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 See demoReverse.py for an interactive tutorial on reverse mode usage.

-More information on BestorgAD methods can be found in the [Implementation](#Implementation) section.
+More information on SwiftDiff methods can be found in the [Implementation](#Implementation) section.

 ## Demos
-BestorgAD includes two basic demos.
+SwiftDiff includes two basic demos.
 To run the Main AD demo, run the following command:
 ```
 python demoAD.py